- Successfully complete 36 credits in the mandatory first-year program

 Students are required, in each of their 2nd and 3rd year, to successfully complete a seminar, course or faculty-supervised research paper that is at least 7,000 words in length and is the primary mode of evaluation.
 Seminars and courses that qualify as meeting the Upper Year Research & Writing Requirement will be indicated as such in the Syllabus.

-All JD students (beginning with the class entering in Fall 2018) must complete a course for credit that focusses primarily on Indigenous and Aboriginal legal issues and engages in a substantial way with Indigenous laws, Aboriginal law, and aspects of professionalism and practice skills relating to serving Indigenous clients.
+All JD students must complete a course for credit that focusses primarily on Indigenous and Aboriginal legal issues and engages in a substantial way with Indigenous laws, Aboriginal law and aspects of professionalism and practice skills relating to serving Indigenous clients.
 Courses and seminars that qualify as meeting the IALR will be indicated as such in the Syllabus.

 Students are required to complete 40 hours of law-related, public interest work over their three years at Osgoode and will receive recognition for their work on their final transcript.
 Evaluation is done through either a short paper reflecting on the student’s experience or by participating in a moderated discussion group with other students.
-Click here to read more on OPIR.
+Read more on the OPIR.